-6.1 Within the Plan Area two types of sand resource are to be found: sharp sand and soft sand, which have different uses.
-Historically there have been low levels of extraction of 'land-won' aggregates in East Sussex, and imports of marine dredged aggregate (MDA) and crushed rock have been important in meeting local construction needs.
-These have been imported via a mixture of rail, road and wharf.
-The LAA 2019 indicates that at current demand levels the LAA rate for land-won material is 0.16 mtpa.
+6.14 Government policy requires mineral planning authorities to plan for a steady and adequate supply of aggregates and so in undertaking the WMLP Review the Authorities have assessed how provision can be continued in the Plan Area.
+Much of the supporting evidence for the WMLP review is set out in the Authorities' LAA.
+The most recent LAA 2020 Dashboard (link) indicates that at current demand levels the rate for land-won material is 0.15 mtpa.
 This figure has been calculated on the basis of sales figures for sharp sand and gravel only as the only permitted soft sand site in the Plan area has not produced any mineral for some years.
+It is acknowledged that less than a years reserve exist at the only active sharp sand and gravel site in the Plan Area.
 The LAA also identifies rates for other types of aggregate provision including marine and rail imports.
 It is a particular characteristic of this Plan area that over 80% of aggregates consumed are imported (based on 2014 figures).
+Indeed, the Plan area has a long-standing unique and particular land-won aggregate situation which has been recognised as a "special case".
+(8)